-- 5.5 The building subject of the application has been designed appropriately; taking into account the needs of the Applicant, as well as the character of the surrounding area and wider rural landscape. - 5.6 As noted above within this statement, the building has a floorspace of approximately 3,431 square metres measured internally.
+- 5.5 The building subject of the application has been designed appropriately; taking into account the needs of the Applicant, as well as the character of the surrounding area and wider rural landscape. - 5.6 As noted above within this statement, the building measures approximately 18.3 metres in width and 73.15 metres in length; with a maximum height of 6.8 metres to ridge.
+The building has a floorspace of approximately 1,338.64 square metres measured internally.
 The building is finished with concrete panels and box profile sheeting. - 5.7 Extracts of the submitted elevation drawings are provided below (not to scale):

-- 5.8 Whilst of a large scale, the building is appropriately sited within the existing complex of agricultural buildings on-site, and within the wider landscape, where visible, is very much viewed as part of the existing built development on the site. - 5.9 Further, the building is appropriately designed so as to minimise its visual appearance and impact within the host landscape.
-Indeed, its use of dark cladding on its exterior ensures the building does not appear prominent within the rural landscape. - 5.10 Whilst of a large footprint, it should also be noted that the building has a low profile and ridgeline; helping to ensure its visual impact and prominence within the surrounding landscape is minimised. - 5.11 The application site benefits from mature existing screening to its south, west and north; ensuring that no long-ranging views of the building exist within the host landscape from these directions.
-The screening, provided by mature foliage, trees and vegetation, helps to ensure the building remains largely invisible within the surrounding landscape setting. - 5.12 Furthermore, when considering views of the application site and subject building, due to the natural topography of surrounding land, it is noted that the building is not visible within the wider landscape. - 5.13 As the above demonstrates, the subject agricultural building as erected is not widely visible within the surrounding rural landscape.
-This is aided by the existing natural screening provided by vegetation, along with the suitable design afforded to the development in relation to its low-lying profile and muted environmental colour. - 5.14 The development is appropriately sited and clustered amongst the existing agricultural yards and buildings on-site, and owing to its acceptable agricultural design and the fact the site benefits from natural screening, the development is not widely visible within the surrounding landscape. - 5.15 As a consequence, the development does not cause any adverse or unacceptable landscape visual impact, and is therefore in accordance with the requirements of LDP Policies.
+- 5.8 Whilst of a large scale, the building is appropriately sited within the existing complex of agricultural buildings on-site, and within the wider landscape, where visible, is very much viewed as part of the existing built development on the site.
+The replacement building will be of a smaller size compared to the existing agricultural building that it is to replace. - 5.9 Further, the building is appropriately designed so as to minimise its visual appearance and impact within the host landscape.
+Indeed, its use of dark cladding on its exterior ensures the building does not appear prominent within the rural landscape. - 5.10 Whilst of a large footprint, it should also be noted that the building has a low profile and ridgeline; helping to ensure its visual impact and prominence within the surrounding landscape is minimised. - 5.11 The application site benefits from mature existing screening to its south, east and west; ensuring that no long-ranging views of the building exist within the host landscape from these directions.
+The screening, provided by mature foliage, trees and vegetation, helps to ensure the building remains largely invisible within the surrounding landscape setting. - 5.12 Furthermore, when considering views of the application site and subject building from the north, due to the natural topography of surrounding land, it is noted that the building is not visible within the wider landscape. - 5.13 As the above demonstrates, the subject agricultural building as erected is not widely visible within the surrounding rural landscape.
+This is aided by the existing mature natural screening provided by surrounding woodland, trees and vegetation, along with the suitable design afforded to the development in relation to its low-lying profile and muted environmental colour. - 5.14 The development is appropriately sited and clustered amongst the existing agricultural yards and buildings on-site, and owing to its acceptable

+- agricultural design and the fact the site benefits from extensive mature natural screening, the development is not widely visible within the surrounding landscape. - 5.15 As a consequence, the development does not cause any adverse or unacceptable landscape visual impact, and is therefore in accordance with the requirements of LDP Policies.